 Here's an idea: Send an imprinted screwdriver that's gift boxed with an enclosed card that says, “Sorry we screwed up.
 We've got the right tools to fix the problem immediately!”

 There are a lot of promotional screwdrivers to choose from, so where to start?
-You’ll love the Built2Work Screwdriver Level Light Tool.
+You'll love the Built2Work Screwdriver Level Light Tool.
 This 3-in-1 tool features a built-in level and pen light plus four screwdriver bits (two flathead and two Phillips head) conveniently stored underneath a removable cap.
 It also has a clip for easy attachment to a pocket or belt, and three button-cell batteries are included.
-Get all the details here.
+Get all the details by contacting us here.

 Didn't fulfill a customer's needs as anticipated?
 Let them know what changes you've implemented so you'll be able to measure up to their expectations in the future.